 Understanding the Cost of Injection Molding

-At MSI, we want you to get a better understanding of the costs involved with injection molding.
-We’ve broken down the various cost factors in our blog post below.
+How much does injection molding cost?
+At MSI, we want you to get a better understanding the cost of injection molding.
+We’ve broken down the various cost factors associated with plastic injection molding in our blog post below.

 The costs involved for manufacturing injection molded parts can be broken down into two categories.
 The first is a one-time cost for injection mold tooling and the second is the cost for producing your production parts.

 The most significant factor in tooling cost for a plastic molded part is the complexity of the part.
 Injection molded parts with a lot of sharp corners, thin ribs or undercut features will generally be more expensive to make tooling for.

 If the locations of sharp corners prevent the use of a round cutter for machining the mold features, they will require a secondary machining process called EDM machining.
 Likewise, rib features that require machining deeper than 1/2 inch and thinner than 1/16 inch into the mold can also require secondary EDM machining.

 Undercut features on plastic part designs will always increase the cost of the plastic injection molds.
 Undercuts force costs into the mold design time and machining time.
 They can also sometimes require the molds overall size to become larger to accommodate the space needed for the “side actions” (moving parts) that form the undercut features.

 There are many different injection mold construction methods for endless different part shapes, and many different reasons why they all have a place at the table in the injection molding industry.
 But, in basic overall injection mold construction we like to simplify them into two groups: “Insert molds” and “free standing molds”.
 Visit our injection mold page for a good understanding of each.